 This section of Target has so many wonders that could save the day for traveling.
 I bought several pairs of cheap glasses, more toys, coloring pages, fun socks, and more.
 This is the place to find things that might be unique and special, and therefore buy you 20 minutes of entertainment.

 Other items that were really helpful to me in keeping my sanity were purchasing everyone their own mini umbrella (on this trip we were going to Seattle).
 There's nothing more frustrating that trying to share an umbrella with someone half your size who insists on holding the umbrella.
 Also I brought these nice smelling face wipes (they can change your mood in a hot second) and shoe inserts if my dogs started barking.

 #8 - Snacks, Snacks, & More Snacks

 Let's just face the cold, hard truth together: Snacks keep kids happy.

 While I have philosophical trouble with using food to maintain peace and happiness, travel is sort of an all-bets-are-off situation.
 Therefore I come prepared with a lot of snacks and try to bring nutrient dense ones.

 You'll also see vitamins picture there.
 I ALWAYS travel with supplements to be ready to attack any sniff of sickness that might be trying to steal our fun.
-If you are interested, these are the "multivitamin" our whole family takes.

 I pack them in a gallon ziplock and rectangle storage box to protect those that can't be crunched.